James Terry Roach: Murders

+Trial and sentencing

 On December 13, 1977, upon the advice of his lawyer, Roach pleaded guilty to two counts of murder, criminal sexual conduct, kidnapping, and robbery.
 He was convicted of the rape and murder of a fourteen-year-old girl and the murder of her seventeen-year-old boyfriend.
 Evidence presented at the trial showed that Roach was mentally handicapped, with an I.Q. between 75 and 80 and that he was probably suffering from Huntington's Chorea.
 Moreover, the sentencing judge found that Roach was under the influence of Shaw when the crimes were committed.
 Despite these mitigating factors, the sentencing judge declared that the death penalty was warranted in this case.
-Shaw was executed by electrocution on January 10, 1986, at the Central Correctional Institution in Columbia, South Carolina, aged 25.

 Roach's sentence was upheld on appeal by the South Carolina Supreme Court.
 Several attempts to seek review of the case or to bring a petition of habeas corpus were unsuccessful.
 The US Supreme Court declined to grant him certiorari.
 Pleas for legal reconsideration came from the United Nations, international figures, and former president Jimmy Carter.
 Governor Richard Riley denied clemency.

+Execution

-On January 10, 1986, Roach, was strapped into the electric chair and gave his last words: "To my family and friends, there is only three words to say: I love you."
+On January 10, 1986, Roach was strapped into the electric chair and gave his final words: "To the family of the victims, my heart is still with you in your sorrow.
+May you forgive me just as I know my lord has done.
+To my family and friends, there is only three words to say: I love you."
 He then gave a thumbs-up sign, reportedly to signal he was ready to die.
 He was pronounced dead at 5:16 a.m.

 The case of Roach was brought before the Inter-American Commission on Human Rights, which found by five votes to one that the United States Government had violated Article I (Right to Life) and Article II (right to equality before the law) of the American Declaration of the Rights and Duties of Man in executing Roach.
 This was the first time the United States was found to be in violation of its human rights obligations under the aforementioned Declaration.